 What To Do If You Have Already Installed an App to Track Instagram Visitors?

-As we mentioned earlier, these applications do not work.
+As mentioned earlier, these applications do not work.
 Some of them include: Who saw my profile, InstaAgent, Qmiran, Kazuy, SocialView, InstaCare, and Who Viewed Me on Instagram, among others.
-If you have already installed any of them before, we recommend to take certain precautions, since most of these Apps aim to access your personal data
+If you have already installed any of these applications, we recommend you take certain precautions, since most of these Apps aim to access your personal data

-To protect yourself, the first thing is to uninstall all of them from your phone.
+To protect yourself, the first thing to do is to uninstall all of them from your phone.
 Open Instagram

 on your phone or access the official website